We asked 724 people how their world and car buying habits have changed. Here’s the topline on what they said:

 It is not uncommon to see when times are more turbulent that trusted brands and traditional options are valued more.
 The belief that the local traditional dealership will continue to serve and that the top online option would be directly from an OEM are consistent with this.
 The impact of Tesla and efforts by large OEMs on direct to consumer electric car purchases overall may also be influencing forty-two percent of respondents indicating direct buying from automakers is likely in the future.
 While there are no shortage of challenges for automotive retail, the opportunity for traditional dealerships is large now and will only grow as the outbreak passes.

-We’re here to help: Get your FREE access to MAX Trade Value for online trade-in estimation capabilities.
-MAX clients can add MAX BDC free as well, the sales tool that helps build engagement while social distancing.
+We’re here to help: MAX clients can add MAX BDC, the sales tool that helps build engagement while social distancing.
 Learn more.1 All prior year comparisons are to the July 2019 Car Purchasing Process study by Mintel.
 Their fieldwork was completed in May of 2019.
 Questions fielded were identical, though sample size, timing and respondents varied.
 Comparisons should be considered directional.